dtr-org/unit-e-project/specs/spec_v1.0.md

 * mark the validator as slashed and log it out forcefully.

 ## 4. Logout transaction
 In order to get back the deposit a validator has to send a logout transaction.
 The block in which this transaction is included is used to set the `end_dynasty` for the validator using `cur_dinasty + LOGOUT_DELAY`.

 ## 4.1 Logout transaction data
-This transaction is basically the same as a deposit transaction with the exception that only a deposit transaction can be the input.
+This transaction is basically the same as a deposit transaction with the exception that only a deposit or a vote transaction can be the input.

 * `version` - is used to distinguish this transaction as a separate type.
 Its value is 6 for this transaction type.
-* `Input(s)` - the deposit transaction.
+* `Input(s)` - the deposit or vote transaction.
 * `Output` - the transaction has one single output and the `ScriptPubKey` must contain a specific script.
 The value has to be the same as the deposit.
 Fees are allowed as usual.
 It makes sense to pay the transaction to an address under the depositor control.
   * `ScriptPubKey` this field has to contain a special script that allows slashing (see 1.2).
 The content of the script must be validated at least by the `proposers`.
 * `Locktime` - is not used.